uniworld-io/developer-docs/docs/example.md

 }
 ```

 Results above can be used for crawling data from blockchain.
-It may useful for exchange or bock explorer.
+It may be useful for exchange or bock explorer.